Back to all tutorials

 3. Create Case

-Open SimFlow and create a new case named spray_combustion
+Open SimFlow and create a new case named spray combustion

-1. Go to New panel
+1. Click New

-2. Provide name spray_combustion
+2. Provide name spray combustion

-3. Click Create Case
+3. Click Create to open a new case

 4. Import Geometry